- Itemized Deductions

 If advance payments of the premium tax credit were made, or you think you may be eligible to claim a premium tax credit, fill out Form 8962 before filling out Schedule A, line 1.
 See Pub.
 502 for how to figure your medical and dental expenses deduction.

 Don't forget to include insurance premiums you paid for medical and dental care.
-However, if you claimed the self-employed health insurance deduction on Form 1040, line 29, reduce the premiums by the amount on line 29.
+However, if you claimed the self-employed health insurance deduction on Schedule 1 (Form 1040), line 29, reduce the premiums by the amount on line 29.

 Any amounts you included on Form 8885, line 4 or on Form 14095 (The Health Coverage Tax Credit (HCTC) Reimbursement Request Form).